pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 ========
 * Bachelor of Computer Science and Engineering, Jadavpur University, Kolkata, India, 2014
   * Advisor: Dr. Goutam Paul, ISI, Kolkata, India
-* Ph.D in Computer Science, Arizona State University, AZ, USA, 2023 (expected)
+* Ph.D in Computer Science, Arizona State University, AZ, USA, Fall 2022 (expected)
   * Advisor: Dr. Chitta Baral, ASU, USA

 Updates
 ========

+* Our dataset and task paper "Video2Commonsense: Generating Commonsense Descriptions to Enrich Video Captioning" is released.
+We look at a new task to generate commonsense enriched video captions, and approach the problems in a QA and Video-caption generation task.

+* Our survey paper "Natural Language QA Approaches using Reasoning with External Knowledge" is released in arxiv.
+We look at both symbolic and neural approaches to incorporate external knowledge to perform NLQA.

+* Our paper "VQA-LOL: Visual Question Answering under the Lens of Logic" is released.
+This work makes VQA models more robust to logical questions.

 * Our paper "Knowledge Guided Named Entity Recognition" achieves state of the art F1 scores on 15 Bio-Medical NER datasets.